 People counting systems

-People counting solution will help you to detect visiting trends, count people per mall zones and floors, identify how many visitors are in particular areas of the building in real-time mode, as well as to check occupation history in 5 minute time spans or per-second if raw data export used.
+People counting solution will help you detect visiting trends, count people per mall zones and floors, identify in real-time how many visitors are in particular areas of the building.
+It can track occupation history in 5 minute time spans or per second if raw data export is used.

 Outdoor pedestrian counting system for parks, recreational facilities, and trails help you to detect the number of people visiting the public location, as well as tracking visiting trends.
 Outdoor pedestrian counting system helps to schedule staff work and maintenance activities and gives you information for grant proposals and investment calculations.